GDAMining/metatron/README.md

 # metatron
-This repository contains the source code of MetaTron a manual annotation tool targeting the biomedical domain.
-It allows for the annotation of relationships, mentions, labels, facts.
+This repository contains all the source code related to Metatron.
+Metatron is a manual annotation tool designed for biomedical literature.
+It is a collaborative and fully customizable tool that allows users to perform mentions, relationships, assertions, labels annotations, and concepts linking.